guynir/fennec/README.md

 `model`, regardlress of previous values.

 ###Helper functions
-This library comes with helper function `_t(str)` which translates a simple string-based template to jQuery object.
+This library comes with helper function `_t(str)` which translates a simple string template to a jQuery object.

 This allows a caller to specify an inline template, i.e.:
 ```html